 Important highlights of the new law:

-- Provide the applicant or employee with a copy of any criminal record report.
+- Provide the candidate or employee with a copy of any criminal record report.

-- Notify the applicant of the intention to rescind the offer and state the items that are the basis for the intention to rescind the offer.
+- Notify the candidate of the intention to rescind the offer and state the items that are the basis for the intention to rescind the offer.

-Give an applicant who finds false information or mistaken identity in the report provided an opportunity to respond with evidence proving the mistake within seven days.
+Give an candidate who finds false information or mistaken identity in the report provided an opportunity to respond with evidence proving the mistake within seven days.